bawmedical/restorativejustculture.org/_pages/about.md

-If you are interested in finding out more about the ways in which you can become one of our partners to continue this work please contact Dr Kristina Brown at [kristina.brown@northumbria.ac.uk](mailto:kristina.brown@northumbria.ac.uk)
+If you are interested in finding out more about the ways in which you can become one of our partners to continue this work please contact us at [info@restorativejustculture.org](mailto:info@restorativejustculture.org)

 <p align="center">
   <img width="250" src="../assets/images/bob-logo.jpg">